shinefield/mangoszerodocumentation/database/world/quest-template.rst

 .. note::

-    this is required to decide if these items should be included in loot or not.
+    This is required to decide if these items should be included in loot or not.

 ReqSourceId2